sophia17032002/My-Resume/README.md

 # myresume

 ##
-During mu Academic period on Lockdown days, I tried to do my resume in order to learn the HTML and CSS with the hands on Experience
+During my Academic period on Lockdown days, I tried to do my resume in order to learn the HTML and CSS with the hands on Experience
 ##